Equipes

 Building on tight interactions with clinical and valorization departments, our research program aims to propose new candidate pathways, genes and biomarkers in the context of CMD.

-TEAM 5 - Philippe Lesnik
+TEAM 5 - Fabienne Foufelle

 Share This